Credit unions in Canada: Credit union sector statistics

+Credit union regulation and deposit insurance coverage

 Federally regulated credit unions

 Legislation was adopted under the federal Bank Act in 2012 to allow for the creation of federal credit unions.
-On July 1, 2016, the Caisse populaire acadienne ltée (later rebranded as UNI Financial Cooperation), with its 155,000 members, became the first federal credit union in Canada.
+On July 1, 2016, the Caisse Populaire Acadienne ltée (later rebranded as UNI Financial Cooperation), with its 155,000 members, became the first federal credit union in Canada.
 Coast Capital Savings announced the approval from OSFI to become the second federally regulated credit union in Canada beginning on November 1, 2018, the first federal credit union based in British Columbia.
 Innovation Federal Credit Union became the first federal credit union headquartered in Saskatchewan on June 23, 2023.
+On April 1, 2026 First West Credit Union changed its legal name to Tru Cooperative Bank, upon federal continuance becoming Canada's fourth federally regulated credit union.